exasol/pytest-plugins/pytest-backend/README.md

 ## Installation

-The pytest-exasol-saas plugin can be installed using pip:
+The pytest-exasol-backend plugin can be installed using pip:

 ```shell
 pip install pytest-exasol-backend